chopyy/dtuchsch.github.io/_posts/2015-12-13-SocketCAN-Intro.md

 *Note: The can-utils repository has some additional packages to offer you can experiment with.
 Check out the C source code in this [can-utils GitHub repository](https://github.com/linux-can/can-utils) how to programmatically send and receive data over SocketCAN.

-# Configure the CAN device at start up
+# Register one CAN device on startup of Linux

 If you want to set the bitrate and bring up a CAN interface at start up time of Linux automatically, you have to edit `/etc/network/interfaces`:

 Open up the file `/etc/network/interfaces` in an editor of your choice and insert the following into `/etc/network/interfaces` at the end: